Photo: Kennet Ruona/Malin Parmar

 The ultimate aim is to develop these cells and technologies for use in brain repair, with focus on Parkinson’s disease.

 2017-03-17.
-Today we took part UniStem Day 2017, together with dozens of other universities around Europe!
+Today we took part in UniStem Day 2017, together with dozens of other universities around Europe.
 UniStem is an annual event for the dissemination and outreach of stem cell science and research, conceived at the University of Milan.
 It is targeted to high school students and involves the collaboration of Universities as organising Entities.
 Fore more information about the event, please go to:

 2017-03-15.
 Celebrating the 10th anniversary of the European Research Council (ERC), we participated today in a mingle with ERC-winning research teams from Lund University.
 The event was organized by Research Services in conjunction with the “ERC Week”.